Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space: Methods

 \subsection{\GLDP{}: Propagation in the LD-FPG Latent Space}

-We adopt the LD-FPG encoder–decoder backbone.
-The encoder, a Chebyshev Graph Neural Network (ChebNet), maps all-atom coordinates $X(t)\in\mathbb{R}^{N\times 3}$ to a pooled latent $z(t)\in\mathbb{R}^{d}$.
-Trained on an MD trajectory, the encoder produces a time series $\{z_0,z_1,\dots,z_M\}$ that captures conformational variation.
+We adopt the LD-FPG encoder–decoder backbone \citep{sengar2025generative}.
+The workflow follows a strict four-step sequence: \begin{enumerate} \item \textbf{Encoding:} A Chebyshev Graph Neural Network (ChebNet) maps all-atom coordinates $X(t)\in\mathbb{R}^{N\times 3}$ to per-atom embeddings. \item \textbf{Pooling:} A deterministic pooling layer aggregates these embeddings into a single compact latent vector $z(t)\in\mathbb{R}^{d}$. \item \textbf{Propagation:} The GLDP advances the latent state $z_t \to z_{t+1}$ using the learned transition function. \item \textbf{Decoding:} The fixed decoder maps the evolved latent $z_{t+1}$ back to all-atom coordinates $\hat{X}(t+1)$. \end{enumerate} The encoder produces a time series $\{z_0,z_1,\dots,z_M\}$ that captures conformational variation.
 We then learn a latent-time update of the form

 where $f$ is the propagator and $\eta_t$ is optional rollout noise.
 Unless noted, training pairs use a one-frame stride $(z_t,z_{t+1})$, latents are standardized per dimension using training-set statistics before fitting the propagator (and unstandardized before decoding), and the initial state $\hat z_0$ is the encoding of a held-out MD frame.
 Key notation appears in Table~\ref{tab:notation}; a glossary is in Table~\ref{tab:glossary}.